Barratts and Blockbuster fall into administration

 - From the section Business

 High Street shoe chain Barratts and DVD rental chain Blockbuster have both gone into administration, putting more than 3,000 UK and Irish jobs at risk.

 Duff & Phelps has been appointed as administrator to Barratts.

 It said it was reviewing the shoe chain's financial position, as well as seeking a sale of the business.

-Restructuring firm Moorfields Corporate Recovery has been appointed administrator of TS Operations, which trades as Blockbuster.'No choice'
+Restructuring firm Moorfields Corporate Recovery has been appointed administrator of TS Operations, which trades as Blockbuster.

 It is the third time in four years that Barratts has gone into administration.